Magnushhoie/FuzzyNotes/README.md

 Multi-line search for keywords in references.txt or other files in note folder

 Usage:
-- ref keywords # Search for keywords in references.txt
+- ref keywords: Search for keywords in references.txt
-- ref filename keywords # Search for keywords in filename.txt
+- ref filename keywords: Search for keywords in filename.txt

 #### 2. refe.sh:
 Opens/edits references.txt or other files in note folder at matching keywords